popeindustries/buddy/README.md

 $ buddy -v build
 # watch and build on source changes
 $ buddy watch
-# watch and build on source changes
+# watch and build on source changes,
 # reloading open browsers
 $ buddy watch -r
 # build and compress for production